* Images shown are of mature plants

 3. Pruning: Pruning maintains the vine’s form, size, vigor, and the next season’s fruiting.
 Prune your Muscadine vines when they are dormant in late winter or early spring.

 4. Harvesting: Taste is the best indicator of whether your grapes are ripe or not.
 When grapes begin to appear on the vine, pick a few and test their sweetness.
-It is important to note that they will not ripen once picked, so make sure not to pick them too early.
+It's important to note that they will not ripen once picked, so make sure not to pick them too early.

 5. Pollination: Most species of grapes are self-fertile, but it is a good idea to plant them in pairs to increase pollination and fruit yield.